owenmartincs/Undergraduate-Work-Samples/Python/README.md

-Run in Google Colab, it requests read and write permission to the researcher's Google Drive data directory so that they can perform simulations of stellar orbits entirely in the cloud.
+Run in Google Colab, it requests read and write permission to the researcher's Google Drive data directory so that it can perform simulations of stellar orbits entirely in the cloud.